Light rail in Canberra: Ongoing construction

 In late 2024, wire-free rail vehicles began to be used on the Stage 1 route, in preparation for their use once the Stage 2A extension becomes operational.

 In February 2025, with the raising of London Circuit nearing completion, construction of the trackwork for Stage 2A commenced under a $577 million government contract with Capital Metro.
 The extension is expected to be operational by early 2028.

 Stage 2B

+Consideration of route options

+Stage 2B, if pursued, will cross over Commonwealth Avenue Bridge and then travel to Woden predominately via Adelaide Avenue and Yarra Glen.

+In May 2017, design options for several sections of the route (not yet divided between Stages 2A and 2B) were presented to the public for comment.
+There were two options for the section between Lake Burley Griffin and Adelaide Avenue: a deviation to Barton with proposed stops at Old Parliament House, Brisbane Avenue and Sydney Avenue; or a more direct route via the Capital Circle.
+An alternate terminus that would have extended the route to the Canberra Hospital was dropped in December 2017.